MorganKryze/Clothes-Shop/docs/STRUCTURE.md

 This directory contains the source code for the JavaFX application.

 ## `src/database`

 This directory contains the files needed to set up the postgres database.

+### `java`

+This directory contains the Java source code of the app:

+- `org.example.controller`: Contains the controller for the JavaFX application.
+- `org.example.model`: Contains the models (Company and Product).
+- `org.example.repositories`: Contains the callable endpoint to query the database.
+- `org.example`: Contains the starting point of the app.

+### `resources`

+This directory contains the fxml files for the JavaFX application and the css file for styling.

 ### `.env`